flaneurette/Emergency-USB-Kit/README.md

 > It is a good idea to leave a few GBs untouched for writing, and the USB is also faster with less files.

+> Also: on x86 / Win32 hardware, sticks above 32GB might not be detected, don't read, or fail.

 ## Emergency Quick Start

 If you're in an emergency RIGHT NOW: